 Veerle Vanden Daelen (Kazerne Dossin) – Academic Working Group

-During Belgium’s IHRA Chairmanship, two high-visibility plenaries in Mechelen and Liège took place, attracting widespread media attention.
+During Belgium’s IHRA Presidency in 2012, two high-visibility plenaries in Mechelen and Liège took place, attracting widespread media attention.
 The most lasting contribution of Belgium's membership in the IHRA was the inauguration of the ‘Kazerne Dossin — Memorial, Museum and Documentation Centre on Holocaust and Human Rights’ in November 2012, on the spot where the Nazis and their collaborators organized the deportation of more than 25,000 men, women and children.
 The museum and documentation centre are rapidly gaining a reputation for excellence nationally and internationally.

 An IHRA co-sponsored three-year cycle of international conferences, "Connecting Law and Memory" which concluded in 2018, focused on the collaboration of national police forces with the Nazi occupier and aimed to create a coordinating forum and network for sharing and benchmarking expertise, intended to strengthen civil servant resilience.